In part I of this 2-part report, we looked at the drive to enhance digitization and provided some top reasons, challenges and paths to success.

-In this blog post, we drill down into some details as how to approach print reduction strategically—as well as a few reality checks that can be helpful along the way.
+In part II, we drill down into some details as how to approach print reduction strategically—as well as a few reality checks that can be helpful along the way.

 What to cut?
 How to decide?

 The determination of which print resources are ripe for online replacement begins with an examination of current print spend by vendor in tandem with a review of online holdings.
 A tracking spreadsheet [sample below] is a useful tool for this process.

 Most firms will find that the bulk of their print spend is with some combination of the big four vendors; Thomson Reuters, Lexis, Bloomberg and Wolters Kluwer.
 Each of these vendors offers robust online services that include the majority of their print publications.

 Using Resource Types [see box below] as a rough guide, calculate and plot the cancellation potential (high or low) of each title on the spreadsheet which, when sorted, will surface those titles with high potential for cancellation.
 Continue working down the list of print by vendor, reviewing online options and plotting cancellation potential.
 Not every print resource has a digital equivalent.

 Licensing terms can vary greatly from vendor to vendor.
 Make sure that contracts/licenses are adequate to cover all who need access to each resource.
 Identify gaps in online content and/or any material contract limitations and see if there is a need to expand current contracts or purchase additional licenses.

 Once the list of titles with high cancellation potential has been generated and the online alternatives identified and vetted the emphasis moves to a communication campaign to reach users who will be impacted by the elimination of those print resources with high cancellation potential.